Let's Get It Started (album): Background

-Legacy and impact
+Commercial reception

+Let's Get It Started peaked at number 30 on the US Billboard 200.
+It was certified two times platinum by the RIAA for selling over two million copies in the United States.
+It also topped the US Top R&B albums chart and was the third best performance album of 1989.
+It reached the Top 50 Australia, Austria, Germany, Switzerland and United Kingdom as well as being certified Gold in Japan for selling over 100,000 copies.

-The popular "Turn This Mutha Out" peaked at No. 3 on the US Rap charts, and cracked the Top 15 at No. 12 on both the Dance Club and R&B/Hip-Hop charts.
+The popular "Turn This Mutha Out" peaked at No. 3 on the US Rap charts and cracked the Top 15 at No. 12 on both the Dance Club and R&B/Hip-Hop charts.
 In 1989, the song was nominated for a MTV Video Music Award for Best Rap Video.
 M.C.
 Hammer was good friends with Arsenio Hall, and therefore was invited to perform on The Arsenio Hall Show in 1989, prior to the release of Please Hammer Don't Hurt 'Em.
 With the success of that album, Feel My Power and Let's Get It Started received more attention.

-Music videos were produced for "Ring 'Em/Pump It Up (Here's The News)", "Let's Get It Started", "They Put Me in the Mix" (later remixed) and "Turn This Mutha Out".
+Music videos were produced for "Ring 'Em/Pump It Up (Here's the News)", "Let's Get It Started", "They Put Me in the Mix" (later remixed) and "Turn This Mutha Out".
 Hammer used some of the proceeds from this album to install a rolling recording studio in the back of his tour bus, where he recorded much of his second album.
 "Turn This Mutha Out" is also featured on the MTV Party to Go 1 album.
 Hammer performed "Pump it Up" during Showtime at the Apollo on September 16, 1989.

 In January 1990, Hammer won two American Music Awards for Let's Get It Started: Favorite Rap/Hip-Hop Artist and Favorite Rap/Hip-Hop Album.
 It was also nominated for Favorite Soul/R&B Album.

 The single "Let's Get it Started" became the record that began the now-legendary rivalry between Hammer and LL Cool J. In the song's lyrics, Hammer braggadociously stated that he is second to none, in comparison to other rappers: "And when it comes to straight up rockin’ / I’m second to none / from Doug E. Fresh to LL or DJ Run."
 LL Cool J would later respond with "To da Break of Dawn", and revisit the rivalry years later with "I Shot Ya (remix)".